Share Your Life Story

 Interview other people for your memoir

-Other people may have a different memory of an event, and their description may help to jog your own memory.
+Other people may have a different memory of an event, and their descriptions may help to jog your own memory.

 9. Take Trips To Childhood Haunts